Thewsthews/asrpgenigma/README.md

 # Test the Script:

 Open http://localhost:8080 in a browser.
-Check the console (F12, "Console" tab) for logs like:Clicked monster #0 Clicked upgrade #0
+Check the console (F12, "Console" tab) for logs like:
+- Clicked monster #0
+- Clicked upgrade #0

 # Tihihi :)